-A simple checklist of some of the important aspects of including a student with FASD in the classroom is provided on page 30 of this Framework.
+A simple checklist of some of the important aspects of including a student with FASD in the classroom is provided on page 33.
 This list is not exhaustive but should provide a starting point for teachers and support staff for inclusion.
 Identifying and recognising the student's strengths (which are generally in the areas of practical and artistic ability) should always be a priority in order to plan a learning pathway which builds confidence and improves long term outcomes.

-GENERAL GUIDING PRINCIPLES TO SUPPORTING STUDENTS WITH FOETAL ALCOHOL SPECTRUM DISORDERS (FASD)
+GUIDING PRINCIPLES TO SUPPORTING STUDENTS WITH FOETAL ALCOHOL SPECTRUM DISORDERS (FASD)

-Approach Adopt a holistic approach which builds on the student's sensory strengths.
+Approach Remember that students with FASD will be developmentally younger than their chronological age, particularly in the area of social and emotional skills.
+Adopt a holistic approach which builds on the student's sensory strengths.
 Provide sequential sensory experiences (visual, kinaesthetic or auditory) and ensure a range of sensory opportunities throughout the lesson so that the student receives a multi-sensory experience.
-Demonstrate rather than describe new techniques and be prepared to repeat demonstrations, instructions, rules and concepts often.
+Demonstrate rather than describe new techniques, and be prepared to repeat demonstrations, instructions, rules and concepts often.
 Prepare students for new concepts by providing them with any new vocabulary beforehand to practise and learn.
 Provide opportunities for small group and 1:1 work where possible and construct a personalised learning plan based on the student's strengths and interests (usually in the areas of practical and artistic ability).
-Communication With Families develop an ethos of partnership. • Consistent language and approaches used and at home school will provide security and predictability for students who are easily overwhelmed by change and disruption.
-Environment • includes distraction from noise, smell, tactile and visual distractions. developmentally younger safe from harm.
-Routine and Structure them to organise themselves as independently as possible.
+Communication With Families Ensure effective communication with parents and carers to reduce anxiety and develop an ethos of partnership.
+Consistent language and approaches used and at home school will provide security and predictability for students who are easily overwhelmed by change and disruption.
+Environment Ensure that the environment is free from distractions as far as possible.
+This includes distraction from noise, smell, tactile and visual distractions.
+Constant supervision may be necessary to keep students who are developmentally younger safe from harm.
+Routine and Structure Ensure routine is communicated to the student to reduce anxiety and enable them to organise themselves as independently as possible.
 Changes to routine should be communicated to the student soon as possible and the student supported through them.
+Structure will help the student with FASD make sense of their environment.
 Provide frequent breaks throughout a lesson to give the student time to refocus.
 It may help if they can do something physical for a few minutes between activities.
-Simplicity Ensure that instructions, directions and tasks are broken down into short achievable, easily understood steps and delivered at a level which is developmentally appropriate to the student. • Be realistic about expectations.
-Understanding • name before giving instructions and directions.
+Simplicity Ensure that instructions, directions and tasks are broken down into short achievable, easily understood steps and delivered at a level which is developmentally appropriate to the student.
+Be realistic about expectations.
+Understanding Ensure that the student has understood instructions and directions.
+Say their name before giving instructions and directions.
 Ask them to repeat what you've said them back to you in their own words.
 Ensure that language used is simple, positive, concrete and free from jargon, sarcasm or idioms.
 Provide visual aids if necessary as students may not always respond to auditory input alone.
 Be specific when giving directions and provide step by step instruction.

-Being Healthy
+Be Healthy